People often ask, why is engine coolant and antifreeze important? Can’t just water keep the engine cool as well?

 The ACT002 is made especially for Toyota vehicles but it works just fine with Toyota’s subsidiaries like Lexus.
 But this coolant should work with just about any vehicle and serve the basic purpose of being a good engine coolant.
 It’s compatible with the most Asian cars on the market, but always make sure before adding it to your vehicle.
 You can find information about this in your car repair manual or you can call your authorized dealer to ask them.

-#9 Prestone Prime Green Silicate – All models
+9. Prestone Prime Engine Coolant – All models

 The Green silicate is just as good as its AF2100 product.
 It comes mixed from the factory.
 The liquid contains ethylene glycol which will help prevent corrosion and rust in your radiator other than keeping the engine running cool.